jpyron21/FInal_Project/README.md

 ```

 ### Results and Future Study
 The objectives for this project were to test my R skills as pertaining to the scope of GEOG 693 and familiarize myself with the data.
+The results were not perfect, as they showed little change of flooding in 1 months time with a curiously low initial percent flooded, but this will help guide me on what direction I will be taking my thesis.
 For future studies I intend to examine other single and dual polarizations, as the results from my singular 'VV' polarization analysis suggests that there are better modes for evaluating flooding in the realm of SAR data.

 ### Author
 Work by Jaimee Pyron of West Virginia University

 ### Sources and Acknowledgements
 I would like to acknowledge Dr. Amy Hessl for instructing the course the course that made this project possible, my advisor Dr. Maxwell for inspiring the project, and Hartford Johnson, a good ol' pal who showed me how to make the highly functional table of contents.

+<a id="1">[1]</a>
+Long, S., T. Fatoyinbo, and F. Policelli.
+(2014).
+Flood extent mapping for Namibia using change detection and thresholding with SAR.
+Environmental Research Letters, 9.

+<a id="2">[2]</a>
+Manjusree, P., P. Kumar, C. Bhatt, G. Rao, and V. Bhanumurthy.
+(2012).
+Optimization of Threshold Ranges for Rapid Flood Inundation Mapping
+by Backscatter Profiles of High Incidence Angle SAR Images.
+Int.
+J. Disaster Risk Sci, 3(2): 113-122.